River Arun: Operation

 The London to Portsmouth route was to be completed by the Portsmouth and Arundel Canal, in which Wyndham and the Cutfields, who also held many shares in the Arun Navigation, were both significant subscribers.
-This was authorised by Act of Parliament in 1817, and an agreement was reached that the Arun would be improved to aid through traffic.
+This was authorised by the Portsmouth and Arundel Navigation Act 1817 (57 Geo.
+3. c. lxiii), and an agreement was reached that the Arun would be improved to aid through traffic.
 Nevertheless, no work commenced on the Arun until the proprietors were sure that the Ford section of the new canal would actually be built.
-Once they were convinced, they obtained an Act of Parliament in May 1821, and the engineer James Hollingworth oversaw the improvements, which were completed in mid-1823.
+Once they were convinced, they obtained the River Arun Navigation and Portsmouth and Arundel Navigation Act 1821 (1 & 2 Geo.
+4. c. lxii) in May 1821, and the engineer James Hollingworth oversaw the improvements, which were completed in mid-1823.
 The work involved improving the depth and width of the channel, and some alterations to bridges and locks to make their size more uniform.
 The company borrowed £3000 to finance the work, which cost around £5000 in total.
 The loans had been repaid by 1831, and the work allowed barge sizes to be increased from 30 tons to 40 tons, with the result that business improved.

 Traffic increased, as shown by the number of boats belonging to residents of Arundel.
 There were 13 in 1801, which had increased to 15 by 1803, with a total tonnage of 266.
 A timber merchant called John Boxold owned barges in 1815 and 1832, while in 1820, a company began running regular freight services to London, using three barges based near the town quay.
 By 1823 they had ten barges, which had reduced to seven by 1830, and barges ran twice-weekly to Chichester, London, Midhurst, and Petworth.
 The company was variously called Seward and Co., The Arundel Barge Co., and several other names.